 Nine States With the Most Affordable Assisted Living

-Across the country, assisted living costs continue to rise around the country, ballooning upward of $5,350 per month for a private room.
-Based on current trends of caregiver shortages and heightened demands for long-term care, these costs will likely continue to rise.
+Across the country, assisted living costs continue to climb, with the national median now reaching $5,900 per month as of 2024.1 Based on current trends of caregiver shortages and increased demands for long-term care, these costs are likely to continue rising.

 However, some states fall well below this national average.
 Depending on your situation, it may be advantageous to retire in one of these nine states, which have the lowest costs for assisted living.